Kowa, Victor de

 Viktor de Kowa was educated at the Art Academy in Dresden.
 He took acting lessons with Erich Ponto and debuted in 1922 at the Dresdner Staatstheater.
 He worked in Lübeck, Frankfurt am Main and Hamburg before he went to Berlin.
 There he was engaged at the Volksbühne, the Deutsches Theater and from 1935 at the Staatstheater.

-In 1926 he married the actress Ursula Grabley, but they divorced.
+In 1926 he married the actress Ursula Grabley, but they divorced in 1941.
 He liked Brigitte Horney, but after he asked her to meet for breakfast he added that he only loved Louise Ullrich.
-In 1939 he married the Japanese actress Michiko Tanaka.
+In 1941 he married the Japanese actress Michiko Tanaka.

-He continued his acting during the war, but his pacifism resulted in trouble with the authorities.
-After the war he immediately received a working permit and he became the manager of the Berliner Tribüne.
+He became a member of the NSDAP and directed the propaganda movie "Kopf hoch, Johannes!"
+(1941).
+Goebbels was disappointed with the result.
+He continued his acting during the war and in 1944 he was placed on the list of irreplacable actors which meant he wasn't forced to join the army in the war.
+But his pacifism resulted in some trouble with the authorities and after the war he immediately received a working permit and became the manager of the Berliner Tribüne (1945-1950).
 His last part in a movie was Ravenhurst in "Winnetou und sein Freund Old Firehand" (1966).

 Family